universitytheater/utheater.github.io/_pages/get-involved/proposers.md

 Committee reaches out to proposers immediately after the meeting to tell them whether their show has been passed.
 The full season is announced to the community later, after scheduling is confirmed with the space managers.

-### Workshop Proposals
+### Short Play Proposals

-The workshop proposal process is a simplified version of the mainstage process.
+The Short Play proposal process is a simplified version of the mainstage process.
 It takes place twice per year, and often accepts submissions on a rolling basis.
 It is currently being re-worked, so a full explanation will be available once that process is completed.

 For more information about the current process, refer to the the emails sent to the [UT General listhost](/about/listhosts) or [the bylaws](/bylaws#V-C-1).